 The Sustainable Sourcing Steering Group comprises Unilever staff from around the world responsible for managing our Sustainable Sourcing Programme for renewable raw materials.
 Its objective is to promote sustainable supply chains, focusing on long-term, sustainable access to Unilever's key crops.

 The Steering Group benefits from the input of the Sustainable Sourcing Advisory Board, which comprises experts from diverse backgrounds such as not-for-profit organisations, research institutes, companies and academia.
 Its role is to provide independent advice and judgement and to strengthen policy-making within Unilever.
-In particular its members provide advice on key aspects of our Plan, namely the sustainable sourcing of raw materials and engaging with smallholders – and various areas that impact sustainability in our value chain such as biodiversity, the use of chemicals, labour conditions and poverty alleviation.
-See our Sourcing Strategy for more.
+In particular its members provide advice on key aspects of our Unilever Sustainable Living Plan, namely the sustainable sourcing of raw materials and engaging with smallholders – and various areas that impact sustainability in our value chain such as biodiversity, the use of chemicals, labour conditions and poverty alleviation.
+See our Sustainable Sourcing strategy.